 salary_df.rename(columns={'interviews':'num_interviews'}, inplace=True)

-Python list to dataframe row
+Convert list to DataFrame row

 We can also add lists as new DataFrame rows.